futureofcoding/futureofcoding.org/about.md

 I was born in NYC in 1994 and raised in South Florida.

 As a kid, I was "bad at school", and particularly "bad at math."
 However, as I was a "computer kid", I started going to a wonderful after-school computer science program, [IMACS](https://imacs.org).
-Through learning LOGO, Scheme, Java and Haskell in middle school and high school at IMACS's self-paced, and nurturing environment, I became a computational, mathmatical, and introspective thinker.
+Through learning LOGO, Scheme, Java, and Haskell in middle school and high school at IMACS's self-paced, nurturing environment, I became a computational, mathmatical, and introspective thinker.
 I became very good at school, especially mathematics and physics.

 I went to the University of Pennslyvania for college.
 After taking most of the CS classes at Penn, I left without graduating in early 2014, and went to work at [Looker](https://looker.com).
 I left Looker at the end of 2014.

 While at college and Looker, I was deeply influenced by Bret Victor and Seymour Papert.
 Ever since my experience of transforming from a self-identified "stupid person" to a "smart person" in middle school, I was curious about how it happened and if similar changes could be nurtured in others.
-Reading Papert in college, I learned that my own transformation was was no accident - Seymour intentially set out to create mathmatical thinkers from math-haters with LOGO, and he accomplished his goal in me.
+Reading Papert in college, I learned that my own transformation was was no accident - Papert intentially set out to create mathmatical thinkers from math-haters with LOGO, and he accomplished his goal in me.

-With these thoughts in mind, in July 2015 I co-founded [The Coding Space](https://thecodingspace.com), where We taught kids to code in a self-paced environment similar in spirit to IMACS.
+With these thoughts in mind, in July 2015 I co-founded [The Coding Space](https://thecodingspace.com), where we taught kids to code in a self-paced environment similar in spirit to IMACS.
 I created [a Scratch-based curriculum](https://coding.space), as well as [WoofJS](https://woofjs.com), a JavaScript framework and oneline IDE to transition kids from Scratch to JS.

-Sometime in the middle of 2017, I left The Coding Space to work on programming langauges full time.
+In mid-2017, I left The Coding Space to work on programming langauges full time.

-When I first began working, I thought I'd have the whole thing solved in just a matter of months, all by myself.
+At first, I thought I'd have the whole thing solved in just a matter of months, all by myself.
 I was wrong.
-While I did contribute make some interesting prototypes, I spent a lot of time retracing the steps of those that came before me.
+While I did make some interesting prototypes, I spent a lot of time retracing the steps of those that came before me.
 I learned the hard way that I need to read my history.

 In the summer of 2017, I was approached by Irvin Hwang who suggested starting a NYC-based meetup group for people interested in the future of programming.
 I thought that was the dumbest idea I'd ever heard: why talk to other people when I could read Alan Kay papers in my room?
 But I went to the first meeting and it blew my mind wide open.
 I learned so much in that hour!
 It inspired my [log](./log) which has become the core of my research practice.
 After Irvin became busy with his new job, I took over the group, and created a Slack for "future of programming folks" all over the world.
 I learned the easy way the importance of community.

 It was also around this time that I began the podcast.
-I alternates between recapping my own research and speaking with experts.
+It alternates between recapping my own research and speaking with experts.
 It's been an incredibly valuable experience for me, helping add structure to my research, gaining new insights through collaboration, encouraging me to reflect on my progress, and giving me energy as people respond to my episodes with exciement and ideas of their own.

 My framing for this project has gone through a number of turbulent stages (Bret-Victor-wannabe, total-disenhartenment, irrational exuberance, etc), but I have recently (as of Fall 2018) come to a very positive mental space, described below.
 These days, I describe myself as a *programming language designer*, because my goal is to create a working system (not just produce research) that resembles a programming langauge in its expressive power, but will feel more like a system in the Excel or Smalltalk sense than a text-and-compiler-based programming language.